-- (a) With the exception of Subpart E and F, this award is subject to the requirements set forth in OMB Guidance on Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal awards at 2 CFR part 200 as adopted by NASA in Part 1800 of Title 2 of the Code of Federal Regulations.
-Specific terms and conditions set forth in this award document are provided to supplement and clarify, not replace, the Guidance, except in circumstances where a waiver from the OMB Uniform Guidance requirements has been obtained by NASA. - (b) In lieu of Subparts E and F of 2 CFR part 200, the expenditure of Government funds by the recipient and the allowability of costs recognized as a resource contribution by the recipient shall be governed by the FAR cost principles implemented by the FAR at FAR part 30, Cost Accounting Standards Administration, and FAR part 31, Contract Cost Principles and Procedures.
-(If the recipient is a consortium which includes non-commercial firm members, cost allowability for those members will be determined by the OMB Uniform Guidance at Subpart E and F of 2 CFR 200.)
+- (d) With the exception of Subpart E and F, this award is subject to the requirements set forth in 2 CFR part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal awards as adopted by NASA in 2 CFR part 1800.
+Specific terms and conditions set forth in this award document are provided to supplement and clarify, not replace, the Office of Management and Budget (OMB) Uniform Guidance, except in circumstances where a waiver from the OMB Uniform Guidance requirements has been obtained by NASA. - (e) In lieu of Subparts E and F of 2 CFR part 200, the expenditure of Government funds by the recipient and the allowability of costs recognized as a resource contribution by the recipient shall be governed by the FAR cost principles implemented by the FAR at FAR part 30, Cost Accounting Standards Administration, and FAR part 31, Contract Cost Principles and Procedures.
+(If the recipient is a consortium which includes non-commercial firm members, cost allowability for those members will be determined by 2 CFR 200, Subpart E and F.)